Memorial Day, Last Monday in May

-In December of 2000, Congress passed a law requiring all Americans to observe a National Moment of Remembrance.
+In December of 2000, Congress passed an act, the National Moment of Remembrance Act, for all Americans to observe a National Moment of Remembrance.
 At 3 p.m. local time, Americans are asked to pause in silence for one minute to honor and remember America’s fallen heroes.

 This moment is widely recognized by several organizations, including Major League Baseball, NASCAR, Greyhound, Empire State Building, Statue of Liberty, etc. During that time, AMTRAK trains will blow their horns, and many radio and television stations acknowledge the moment by pausing their scheduled programming and playing “Taps”.

 Order of Display for Flags (left to right)

 When displaying multiple flags, remember that the Flag Code has designated a particular order, regardless of whether the flags are flown outside, carried in a parade, or displayed indoors with a Ceremonial Flag Display Set.